gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 ---

 ## XI.
-Reading Faust — A Guide
+Reading Faust, A Guide

 If you have not read Faust:

 **Start with Part One.**
 It is complete in itself.
-It is dramatically powerful —
+It is dramatically powerful.
-the Gretchen tragedy is one of the great tragic sequences in literature.
+The Gretchen tragedy is one of the great tragic sequences in literature.
 It does not require knowledge of
 German idealism or classical mythology.

 **Read slowly.**

-The opening monologue —
+The opening monologue,
 Faust in his study,
-surveying his knowledge and finding it empty — is one of the great openings in literature.
+surveying his knowledge and finding it empty, is one of the great openings in literature.
 It deserves an hour of your time.

 **Do not skip the Prologue in Heaven.**
-The theological framework it establishes —
+The theological framework it establishes
-God, Mephistopheles, the wager — is essential to everything that follows.
+(God, Mephistopheles, the wager) is essential to everything that follows.

 **Pay attention to the Walpurgis Night.**